clocktower-protocol/clocktower-docs/docs/concepts/01-theprotocol/02-protocol_concepts/01_summary.md

 After receiving the unique URL subscribers can then subscribe either directly through the contract, through our frontend or through the providers frontend.

-Upon subsription they will be charged for the first cycle of the subscription.
+Upon subsription they will be charged a prorated amount for the first cycle of the subscription.
 A portion of this amount will be stored in the contract as a [fee balance](/docs/concepts/01-theprotocol/02-protocol_concepts/06_fees.md).
 The rest is sent to the provider.

 On the due day the subscriber will be charged the subscription amount If they don't have enough tokens or have revoked approval the transaction will [fail](/docs/concepts/01-theprotocol/02-protocol_concepts/05_failed_transactions.md) and they will automatically be unsubscibed forfeiting the fee balance.

 They can unsubscribe at anytime by calling the appropriate function.

 ### Callers

+Callers are accounts that periodically call the contract function that pays the remittances and increments the time value for the contract.
+They are paid fees as compensation.

 Initially the Caller will be restricted to the protocol operators.